muhammadbahaa2001/Toshiba-Satellite-C850-B883/README.md

 # Disclaimer

 > [!WARNING]
-> -This EFI was made for the device mentioned above, and it might work on other Dell laptops if they are similar in speces.
-However, I do not recommend to use pre-made EFI, and it’s better to create one yourself.
+>
-I am not responsible for any damage that may occur to your device from using it.
+> I am not responsible for any damage that may occur to your device from using it.
-I shared this EFI for those who want to test it for a specific purpose.
+> I shared this EFI for those who want to test it for a specific purpose.
 You are not allowed to sell it or re-upload it as is.
 Re-uploading is only permitted if you make significant changes to it.

 # Support Me